AndreMiras/edilkamin.js/docs/ReverseEngineering.md

 It seems like most endpoints let you read info or control the stove without any authentication.
 All we need is a valid device MAC address.
 Don't leak your MAC address or people can potentially control your stove.

+October 2022 update: the endpoints got updated to require a JWT token and the stoves are linked to the account.